kkoskenvirta/RecipesLite/README.md

 - Apple sign in coming soon
 - Email registration
 - Ability to browse recipe
-- Ability for users to create and publicly shate recipes
+- Ability for users to create public recipes
-- Add image and categorization to recipes
+- Add images with blurhashes to recipes
 - Ability for users to modify their recipes
 - Sort, filter and search different recipes
+- Browse recipes by categories
+- Loader skeletons

 ## Technical choices